 Enterprise Cloud Solutions are characterised by an infrastructure management layer that provides vendor-agnostic control over multiple types of clouds, namely public, private and multi cloud.
 Compared to a bare-bones offering of a cloud service, Enterprise Cloud Solutions help with ensuring compliance and security with features such as disaster recovery, validated back-ups, monitored security, and processing locations.

 To assess whether an enterprise cloud solution is suitable for your business needs, we recommend using the following criteria:

-Security: an enterprise cloud solution incorporates extensive security modules, ranging from security infrastructure to monitoring and response solutions.
+An enterprise cloud solution incorporates extensive security modules, ranging from security infrastructure to monitoring and response solutions.
 For infrastructure, an enterprise cloud solution can leverage firewalls and proxies for protection at layer 4-7.
-In addition, other security modules can be employed, including
+In addition, other security modules can be employed, including:

 Security Incident and Event Management: a managed service which collects logs from security infrastructure and end user devices to identify threats and protect against them.